jbakse/Systems_Lab/content/lesson_plans/sep_4.md

 - Julia + Josefina
 - Lillian + Keaton

 Join your assigned group.
-Score your partner's assignment.
-Answer each question below, awarding the listed number of points for completed tasks.
+Score your partner's assignment by answering each question below, awarding the listed number of points for completed tasks.

 Go to the [assignment matrix](https://docs.google.com/spreadsheets/d/1OVtofA8TV2qSv_RnN7W7BAem_cFSkqaAivjmNusbYWU/edit).

-- Did your teammate post a link to the matrix?
-1 point.
+- `1 point` Did your teammate post a link to the matrix?
-- Does the link lead to their stub page?
-1 point.
+- `1 point` Does the link lead to their stub page?
-- Does the stub page include their name?
-1 point.
+- `1 point` Does the stub page include their name?
-- Does the stub page display an image?
-1 point.
+- `1 point` Does the stub page display an image?

 Open the stub page repo on github.
 You can find the repo based on the stub page URL: